zowest/LCD-StandardFirmata/README.md

 # LCD-StandardFirmata

-This project demonstrates how to control an I2C LCD display connected to an Arduino using the PyFirmata library.
+This project demonstrates how to control an I2C LCD display connected to an Arduino using the PyFirmata2 library.

 ## Prerequisites